HSA or FSA?

 - That amount is then broken down to equal amounts to be taken from your paychecks.
 This lowers your taxable income (a pre-tax benefit).

 - You have to use all the money (with the exception of a small amount you can rollover to the next year) within the year or you lose the extra.
-NOTE: See here for some modifications to this rule due to the extenuating circumstances of the pandemic.

 Okay, so this is basically all the same info you’ll get from your employer.
 Here’s my take on them…